getify/You-Dont-Know-JS/types & grammar/ch5.md

 ### Tighter Binding

-But let's turn our attention back to the original quiz question, specifically the `? :` ternary operator parts.
+But let's turn our attention back to that earlier complex statement example with all the chained operators, specifically the `? :` ternary operator parts.
 Does the `? :` operator have more or less precedence than the `&&` and `||` operators?

 ```js
 a && b || c ? c || b ? a : c && b : a